 The capacity of a network to transmit data from one point to another in a given time period.
 It is often measured in 1000 bits per second (kbps).
 The higher the amount of available bandwidth, the more VoIP calls a network can support.
 If your internet connection has very limited bandwidth, the quality of a call will be lower.

 Codecs can be either hardware devices or software-based processes.
 They’re used to compress, encode and decompress data.
 In the case of VoIP, codecs convert audio voice signals into digital data packets.
-They then compress the data for transmission and re-convert it at the ‘other end’ of a call.
+They then compress these digital signals for transmission and re-convert it at the ‘other end’ of a call.

 DSL stands for ‘Digital Subscriber Line’.
 It refers to the traditional phone technology that lets a broadband connection be carried over existing phone lines.
 All the while still allowing analogue phone signals to travel along the same copper lines.

-IP is an acronym which is short for Internet Protocol.
+The 'IP' in 'voice over IP' is an acronym which is short for Internet Protocol.
 The IP provides a standard set of rules for transmitting and receiving data online.
-The standardised rules let devices running on different platforms communicate with one another.
+These standardised rules let devices running on different platforms communicate with one another.
 The IP also provides basic rules for transmitting packets of data.
 It does not establish the connection for doing so or order the packets being transmitted.
 That’s handled by transmission or transport protocols.

 IVR or Interactive Voice Response is a feature of traditional telephony.
-It’s the interactive service that lets callers use menus and handles call transfers.
+It’s the interactive service that lets callers use menus and handles call forwarding and call transfers - basically, an upgraded version of an auto-attendant.
 Think ‘press one for the accounts department’ etc.

 The time taken for the transmission of data.
 The higher the latency, the greater the delay between the start of a transmission and data being received at the other end.
-High latency can be an issue for VoIP.
+High latency can be an issue for VoIP - especially if you're using it for video conferencing calls.
 Voice delay is noticeable with a latency above around 150 milliseconds.
 Considerably more than that and a conversation will be difficult.

 PBX stands for Private Branch Exchange.
 It’s the name given to a private telephone network used within a business or organisation.
 It’s your PBX which lets you press a button on a desk phone to reach someone else in your office.